 Congratulations to our 2021 and 2022 Trades Careers bursary recipients Trey, Andrew, Tanner, and Adale.

 The number of bursaries available each year may fluctuate, and applications will be accepted from January to December.
 A notification will be posted on this site if bursaries are fully awarded.

 The Derald Fretts Memorial Bursary of $500 yearly has been set up to honour Derald’s love, passion and commitment to students, education and the Alberta community.

 Derald had an illustrious 32-year teaching career starting at Crescent Heights High School (1973-1991), followed by Ernest Manning High School (1991-1997).
 In 1995 he was a Finalist for the Excellence in Teaching Awards.
 He finished his career with the Calgary Board of Education in the downtown office as the Coordinator of Corporate Partnerships (1997-2005), and in 1997 he was the recipient of the Mayor’s Excellence Award for “excellence in the promotion of Partnerships”.

 We are very excited to be able to honour Derald’s memory as a well-loved Calgary teacher and continue to support his legacy of inspiring and elevating students’ success.
 One bursary will be awarded annually.

 Congratulations Cody K. of Calgary who was the recipient of the 2020 Derald Fretts Memorial Bursary.

-Brandon was not thriving in High School until he was introduced to the new Trades and Climate Change Program being delivered by TEPF.
-In partnership with Building Trades of Alberta, Workforce Development Trust and the Alberta Government, this program takes students off-site to first class Union facilities where they are taught by Red Seal Journeymen.
+Brandon was not thriving in High School until he was introduced tp TEPF’s Trades Careers program.
+In partnership with Building Trades of Alberta, Workforce Development Trust and the Alberta Government, this program takes students off-site to first class training facilities where they are taught by Red Seal Journeymen.